ZheMann/vcmi/README.md

 3. `patch_balancer_train.py` to balance the train set by ensuring that each video is represented by same number of frames (number of patches may differ though).
 4. `patch_balancer_test.py` same as step 3 but for the test set.

-## Training
+## Experiment 1.
+Frames - Training
 Script `constrained_net/train/train.py` can be executed to train the ConstraindNet.
-I provided bash files to train the ConstrainedNet in `constrained_net/bash/*`.
+Bash files to train the ConvNet and ConstrainedNet on e.g. HPC Peregrine can be found in `constrained_net/bash/frames/*`.

-## Evaluating / Predicting
+## Experiment 1.
+Frames - Predicting
 Script `constrained_net/predict/predict_flow.py` can be executed to automatically generate predictions on frame and video level.
 Param `--input_dir` should point to a directory consisting of models (.h5 file).
 In my case, I saved a model after every epoch.
 The script generates frame and video predictions for each model available in the input directory.
 If you only want specific models to be evaluated, use param `--models` to specifiy the filenames of the models (separated by a comma).

 Script `predict_flow.py` involves many steps, which I will further explain.